MikeSmithDev/dot-bootstrap/README.md

 ## Authentication?

 Databases and authentication aren't covered in this template, for simplicity.
 If there is interest, I'll upload a new project that includes PostgreSQL and authentication.

+## Hosting?

+You can setup a free hobby site on [Heroku](https://www.heroku.com/) and manage deployments with git.
+It's very easy to upgrade the site when it's ready for production, as well as add databases, logging, and other important modules.